There are no more elections for 2021.

 TO OBTAIN AN ABSENTEE BALLOT YOU MUST MAKE A REQUEST IN WRITING OR ONLINE AT MyVote.wi.gov.

 Download: Application for Absentee Ballot

 Contact your municipal clerk and request that an application for an absentee ballot be sent to you for the primary or election or both.
-You may also request an absentee ballot by letter or email.
+You may also submit a written request in the form of a letter, or you may apply for an absentee ballot online at MyVote.wi.gov.
 Your written request must list your voting address within the municipality where you wish to vote, the address where the absentee ballot should be sent, if different, and your signature.
+You may make application to your municipal clerk for an absentee ballot in person, by mail, by fax, by email or at MyVote.wi.gov.
 You must be a registered voter to receive your absentee ballot.

 Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk.

 You can also personally go to the clerk’s office or other specified location, complete a written application, and vote an absentee ballot during the hours specified for casting an absentee ballot.

 Town Office at N8855 Second Street, Westboro – Tuesdays 1:00 – 6:00 PM or Call 715-427-3566 or email firstname.lastname@example.org to set up an appointment.